mouseless/baked/docs/features/core.md

 ## Dotnet

-Adds a local implementation of `ISystem` interface to services to be used throughout your application.
+Adds a local implementation of `TimeProvider.System` interface to services to be used throughout your application.

 ```csharp
 c => c.Dotnet()